8051Enthusiast/yabo/doc/intro.md

 }
 ```

-The parser combinator can then be applied by writing the arguments in parens after the name, like `biased_int(u16l, 42)`.
+The parser combinator can then be applied by writing the arguments in parentheses after the name, like `biased_int(u16l, 42)`.
-We can also partially apply function arguments by writing two dots after the last given argument, like in this (a bit non-sensical) example:
+We can also partially apply function arguments by writing two dots after the last given argument, like in this (a bit nonsensical) example:
 ```
 def *apply_with_u16l(applied_int: *int(int)) = {
   val: i16l